 Again, some of these can simply be explained by fatigue, cataracts or difficulty in changing routines.
 With a medical diagnosis, it becomes important to accept reality and make arrangements.

-Remembrance Village operates on the principle that all residents deserve love, support, understanding, security, and a sense of dignity.
+Pathways Memory Care operates on the principle that all residents deserve love, support, understanding, security, and a sense of dignity.